Orange Almond Cake (small batch)

 Instructions

-• Add orange zest, orange juice and sour cream and mix until combined.
+• Add orange zest, orange juice and egg and mix until combined.

-• In the meantime peel oranges and slice super thin, making use of a mandoline slicer.
+• In the meantime peel oranges and slice super thin, making use of a knife or a mandoline slicer.

 • Now it's time to add the batter.
 Place many large dollops over the orange slices and spread those towards each other to cover the entire surface.
 This way you can 'connect' the batter without moving the fruit slices around.